 Citadella and Gellert Hill

 After spending plenty of time meandering the Castle District, we made our way to Citadella.
-A historic fortress set upon Gellert Hill that offers unrivalled views over the city.
+A historic fortress constructed in 1854 by the Hapsburgs as a surveillance platform.

 Entrance: Free/Allow: 1-2 hours

-Day 3 of 4 Days in Budapest
+Day 3 in Budapest

 The Jewish District

 Ironically, this area was once considered the ghetto of Budapest.
-Jews were confined to live here during the Nazi occupation of Hungary, and the Jewish influence remains prominent to this day.
-I’m pleased to say it’s now the most vibrant and cultural part of the city, with plenty to see and do which I lead onto below.
+Jews were confined to live here during the N@zi occupation of Hungary, and the Jewish influence remains prominent to this day.

 Street Art

 The first thing you’ll notice when exploring the Jewish district is the wealth of street art that adorn the walls of several buildings.
-We felt like we were in an open-air gallery as we marvelled at each of the creative murals with great admiration.

 Though, most prevalent in the Jewish District, you’ll also find some artwork in other areas of the city.
 You can follow this map of Budapest street art to find them.